Metro Express (Mauritius): Phase 2b Quatre Bornes Central to Curepipe Central

-Phase 2b connecting Quatre Bournes Central to Curepipe Central consists of the construction of approximately 3 km of track.
+Phase 2b connecting Quatre Bornes Central to Curepipe Central consists of the construction of approximately 3 km of track.
 Despite two lockdowns, the project is on track and ongoing stakeholder engagement activities with various stakeholders are being carried out.
 The section from Quatre Bornes Central to Phoenix is expected to be completed by June 2022.
-The completion of the entire section up to Curepipe Central is scheduled for December 2022.
+The completion of the entire section up to Curepipe Central was scheduled for December 2022.

 The Government (Cabinet) approved an agreement between Ascencia and MEL for the construction of an additional station in Phoenix.
-The Phoenix Mall Station is expected to be operational by mid-2022.
-Between 4,000 to 5,000 people will use this station daily.
+The Phoenix Mall Station was expected to be operational by mid-2022.
+Between 4,000 and 5,000 people will use this station daily.
 Construction will be carried out by L&T.

 The Phoenix Mall Station will be integrated with the Phoenix Shopping Mall and will provide direct access to the mall.
 According to Dr Das Mootanah, Chief Executive Officer of Metro Express Ltd, "The Phoenix Mall Station will be the first station of its kind in Mauritius and will benefit the public as well as MEL and Phoenix Mall.
 This project will be fully funded by Ascencia for Rs 235 million.
-It is a true example of a public and private partnership.
+It is a true example of a public and private partnership."